Convert S Corp to C Corp: Everything You Need to Know

 Again, structuring a company as a C corporation makes it easier to raise capital than an S corporation because a C corporation's market of shares is potentially larger.
 That's because a C corporation isn't restricted to a number of shareholders and classes of stock.
 A C corporation also has the ability to target various classes of stock to diverse investors.
 For such reasons, venture capitalist and investors are attracted to C corporations.

 If you need help with converting S corp to C corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.